Salalah Mobiles

-Salalah Mobiles is a 2014 Malayalam romantic comedy film written and directed by debutant Sharath Haridas, Production controller Sanjay padiyoor starring Dulquer Salmaan, Nazriya Nazim, and Jacob Gregory.
+Salalah Mobiles is a 2014 Malayalam romantic comedy film written and directed by debutant Sharath Haridas and production controller Sanjay Padiyoor, starring Dulquer Salmaan, Nazriya Nazim, and Jacob Gregory.
 The film was produced by Anto Joseph Film Company and features music composed by Gopi Sunder.
-The film released on 24 January 2014, received negative reviews and performed poorly at the box office.
+It was released on 24 January 2014, received negative reviews, and performed poorly at the box office.

 Plot

-Afzal's mother Safiyumma is so worried about him.
-Once, when his uncle comes from Salalah, Oman, he tells him that he can get a job over there.
+Afzal's mother, Safiyumma, is worried about him.
+Once, when his uncle comes from Salalah, Oman, he tells him he can get a job over there.
 Afzal rejects it saying 'working is slavery'.
-He tells that he want to set a mobile shop and needs fund for it.
-His uncle accepts it with one condition: that the shop should be named 'Salalah Mobiles'.
-Afzal appoints his childhood friend Binoy as his assistant.
-There was a bus stop in front of the shop and every morning a college going girl comes there.
+He says that he wants to set up a mobile shop and needs funds for it.
+His uncle accepts it with the condition that the shop should be named 'Salalah Mobiles'.
+Afzal appoints his childhood friend, Binoy, as his assistant.
+Every morning at the bus stop in front of the shop comes a college-going girl.
 Afzal falls in love at first sight.
-He learns that her name is Shahana and his childhood classmate and enemy Manaf has a crush on her.
-After some days he goes to Coimbatore to get some stock.
-There he meets Azhagarsamy, a genius who has made many unbelievable applications.
+He learns that her name is Shahana and that his childhood classmate and enemy Manaf has a crush on her.
+After some days, he goes to Coimbatore to get some stock.
+He meets Azhagarsamy, a genius who has made many unbelievable applications.
 Afzal plans to purchase some of his apps.
-In the bar, when they were just talking Afzal calls Azhagarsamy a 'genius'.
+In the bar, when they were talking, Afzal calls Azhagarsamy a 'genius'.
 Azhagarsamy, who is so excited, gifts Afzal his mobile tapping app.
-Afzal returns to his place and there a virus spreads through messages and Afzal starts hearing every caller.
-Slowly, Manaf realizes this and, being jealous of Afzal, reveals to the police about Afzal's nature.
+Afzal returns to his place, a virus spreads through messages and he starts hearing every caller.
+Slowly, Manaf realizes this and, being jealous of Afzal, reveals Afzal's situation to the police.